 Seasonal activities in The Cove Palisades State Park

-This well-staffed park keeps each of the campground amphitheaters busy all summer long.
-Between the Jr. Ranger programs, guided hikes, scavenger-hunts, and classes for nature crafts and wildlife identification, there's always something happening.
-Check with the Park as schedules and topics vary each year depending on who is on staff that season.
-This is a favorite of families with kids, because most of the activities are geared toward all-ages participation.
+This well-staffed park keeps each of the campground amphitheaters busy all summer long with plenty of opportunities to learn about the flora and fauna of the area.
+Between the Junior Ranger programs, guided hikes, scavenger hunts, and classes for nature crafts and wildlife identification, there is always something happening.
+Check with park employees as schedules and topics vary each year depending on who is on staff that season.
+This is a favorite of families with kids, because most of the activities are geared toward all ages.

-There are three separate swim areas in the State Park, one at each Day Use Area.
+There are three separate swim areas in the Cove Palisades State Park, one at each day-use area.
 The water does warm up perfectly when summer temps take off.
-You'll see a variety of toys in use, so feel free to arrive with your own tubes, paddle boards, and floats.
-If you show up empty handed, all of the goods are for sale and rent at the Cove Palisades Resort and nearby shops at Culver and Madras.
+You will see a variety of toys in use, so feel free to arrive with your own tubes, paddle boards, and floats.
+If you show up empty handed, all of the goods are for sale and rent at the Cove Palisades Resort and at nearby shops in Culver and Madras.
 Be very careful swimming outside of the designated areas, as many boats and jet skis will be zipping around.

-The Cove Palisades Resort and Marina has a variety of options for big adventures on the water.
-From fishing boats and wake boats to large pontoon boats and even full houseboats, there's something here that you'll enjoy.
-There is limited availability, so be sure to reserve well in advance, particularly during Summer weekends and major holidays.
+There is a plethora of boating space in the park with Lake Billy Chinook, the Crooked River, and the Upper Deschutes River, so make sure you hook the boat trailer up to the RV before heading out.
+If you do not have a boat, the Cove Palisades Resort and Marina has a variety of options for big adventures on the water.
+From fishing boats and wake boats to large pontoon boats and even full houseboats, there is something here that you will enjoy.
+However, there is limited availability, so be sure to reserve well in advance, particularly during summer weekends and major holidays.

 Lake Billy Chinook is well-stocked to keep anglers smiling.
-Note that the lake is partially on Reservation land, and a separate permit is required to fish in those sections.
-There are lots of opportunities with or without a boat because of the three Day Use Areas, and the large Marina dock.
-The lake is well-known for its resident bull trout, but sockeye salmon, bass, and other species of trout are productive here as well.
-Licences and ODFW guides are available at the Cove Palisades Marina in the Park.
+Note that the lake is partially on reservation land and a separate permit is required to fish in those sections.
+There are lots of opportunities to fish with or without a boat because of the three day-use areas and the large marina dock.
+The lake is well-known for its resident bull trout, but sockeye salmon, bass, and several other species of trout are abundant here as well.
+Licenses and Oregon Department of Fish and Wildlife guides are available at the Cove Palisades Marina in the Park.

-A large variety of birds, animals, reptiles, and fish make their home at Cove Palisades.
-There are special events through the year such as the Spring Eagle Watch, Ranger Walks in summer, and stargazing events in the dark Central-Oregon skies.
-The Deschutes Campground features a self guided loop trail which leads visitors through eight interpretive stations, and exhibits about native plant or animal life.
-The summer noise is a bit much for some, so the off-season in best for wildlife.
+A large variety of birds, animals, reptiles, and fish make their home at the Cove Palisades State Park as well.
+There are special events throughout the year such as the Spring Eagle Watch, ranger walks in summer, and stargazing events in the dark central Oregon skies.
+The Deschutes Campground features a self-guided loop trail which leads visitors through eight interpretive stations and exhibits about native plant and animal life.
+The summer noise is a bit much for some critters, so the off-season is best for viewing the local wildlife.

-The six mile Tam-a-lau Loop Trail climbs to the top of one of the characteristic lava plateaus surrounded by water.
+There are many opportunities for hiking at this state park, ranging from easy to difficult.
+The quarter-mile Wetland Nature Trail Loop is best for families with small children since it is short and easy.
+The Crooked River Rim Trail is a bit longer at two miles out and back.
+This one is moderately difficult with a 210 gain in elevation, but the view is worth it.
+The six-mile Tam-a-láu Trail climbs to the top of one of the characteristic lava plateaus surrounded by water.
 The first mile is moderate to difficult getting to the top, but then relatively flat for the four miles around the plateau.
 The views are stunning from above, with sheer drops to the water below.
-This hike is not recommended for summer because of how much the boat noise echos through the canyon and the serious heat.